Director of Research at

 Team leader of Parsifal

-My research covers the following topics in Computational
+I work on the following topics in Computational Logic.

 two-level logic specifications,

 research themes |